Where face masks are recommended

-For example, you must wear a face mask when visiting:
+We recommend you wear a face mask when visiting the following healthcare service providers:

 - doctors' clinics